President and CEO

 Lori A. McFarling

-McFarling earned her bachelor’s degree in English and journalism from the University of Colorado at Boulder and resides with her husband and three children in Bethesda, Maryland.
+McFarling earned her bachelor’s degree from the University of Colorado at Boulder and resides with her husband and three children in Bethesda, Maryland.

 Senior Vice President, National Partnerships